Helmut Müller: Life

 Müller was born in Heidelberg, Baden-Württemberg.
-After finishing his abitur in 1972, he studied economics at Ludwig Maximilian University of Munich.
+After finishing his abitur in 1972, he studied economics at LMU Munich.
 He earned his Diplom in 1978.

 In 2002, Müller entered local politics and took office as City Treasurer of Wiesbaden on September 14, 2002.
 Since the beginning of 2004, he has also held the office of head of the economic department.
 On September 21, 2006, he was elected mayor of the state capital.
 Following the retirement of Hildebrand Diehl due to age, the CDU put him forward as the top candidate for the election of a new mayor.
 In the election on March 11, 2007, Müller prevailed over his competitors in the first round of voting with 65.6% of the vote, but benefited from the SPD's failure to have registered its candidate Ernst-Ewald Roth in good time.
 He took office on July 2, 2007.
 His bid for a second term failed on March 10, 2013, in a runoff against SPD candidate Sven Gerich with 49.1% to 50.9% of the votes cast.
 On July 1, 2013, the office was handed over to his successor.
 From August 1, 2013, to October 31, 2019, Müller was the managing director of the Kulturfonds Frankfurt RheinMain.